Jabil: Acquisitions and mergers

 Jabil has acquired numerous companies and arms of companies.
 Their acquisitions have expanded their presence in countries such as China, Mexico, India, Spain, the Netherlands and Russia.
 In 1999, Jabil began its operations in China by acquiring GET Manufacturing.

 In 2001, Jabil expanded its manufacturing capability and acquired Intel's manufacturing facility in Malaysia.
 A year later, the company acquired a factory of Lucent Technologies in Shanghai.
 In 2002, the company also acquired contract manufacturing services of Philips.
 In 2005, Jabil acquired Varian's electronics manufacturing business for $195 million.
 A year later, Jabil expanded its operations to Taiwan and acquired Green Point for $881 million through its subsidiary Jabil Circuit Taiwan.
 In 2011, Jabil acquired Telmar Network, a communication network service provider based in Texas.
 In February 2013, Jabil acquired Nypro for $665 million in cash.
 The purchase was completed in July 2013.
 In 2015, Jabil acquired Shemer Group, an Israeli metal fabrication company specializing in contract manufacturing for high-tech capital equipment manufacturers.
 In the same year, the company acquired Plasticos Castella, a Spain-based food and consumer packaging manufacturer.

 In 2018, Jabil acquired the medical devices business of Johnson & Johnson.
 In 2021, Jabil acquired Ecologic Brands.
 In August 2023, Jabil sold its mobility business in China to BYD.
 In November 2023, Jabil acquired the Silicon Photonics business of Intel.
 In November 2023, Jabil acquired ProcureAbility.

+In January 2026, it was announced that Jabil had acquired Hanley Energy Group, a provider of energy management and critical power systems for data centre infrastructure.
+The all-cash transaction, completed on 2 January 2026, was valued at approximately $725 million, with additional contingent consideration linked to future revenue targets.